 Darryl represented Australia in the Computer Programming event at the 1995 and 2000 International Abilympics, which is a vocational competition for skilled people with disabilities held in a different country every four years.
 He received a Certificate of Merit at the 1995 event.

 He has a long history of involvement in advocacy and striving to improve services for people with disabilities.
 Darryl has volunteered on the boards of several community agencies.
 Between 2005 and 2011, he was a director of the Australian Communication Exchange Limited (ACE), a not-for-profit company offering communication products and services to Deaf, communication impaired, hearing impaired and hearing people.

 His role at ACE and his current research toward a Bachelor of Arts (Honours) have enabled him to discover the point where his interests in people and technology converge.
-Darryl aims to pursue a research career in the Disability field, especially within the Augmentative and Alternative Communication (AAC), exploring ways to improve and broaden access to telecommunications for people with Complex Communication Needs.
+Darryl aims to pursue a research career in the Disability field, especially within the Augmentative and Alternative Communication (AAC), exploring ways to improve the lives of people with complex communication needs.
 This aspiration is motivated by a passion to enable people to live more satisfying lives.

 As a determined, lateral thinker with a slightly twisted sense of humour, I enjoy working on thinking of creative ways to solve problems that could enhance the quality of life for others as well as for myself.
 I am optimistic that I will continue to succeed and achieve exciting things in the future. - Darryl Sellwood